oldme/harvests/README.markdown

     harvest.let(variableName, functionApi, ... )

-### letAt() - load in an array in a context at a specified position, use node.js convention
+### letAt() - load in an array or in an object, member of the context at a specified position (specified member of the object), use node.js standard calling convention

     harvest.letAt(arrayName|objectName, index,  functionApi, ... )

-### load() a variable in context;

-    harvest.load(variableName, functionApi, ... )

-> load functions expect that callbacks take as last 2 parameters functions to report success and error (as in penguin example above).

-### loadAt()

-    load in an array in a context at a specified position

-        harvest.loadAt(arrayName|objectName, index,  functionApi, ... )